CraftAcademyLabs/ca_course/first_deploy/first_deploy.md

 ## Your first website

 It's all about the web.
-During this course we'll be building a lot of applications - to start with we'll be writing small pieces of software that will be run on our own computers.
+During this course we'll be building a lot of applications.
+For starters we'll be writing small pieces of software that will be run on our own computers.
 Relatively soon we'll move on to more advanced applications built to be deployed an run on a web server.

 The idea is that you get to master the different techniques before we introduce another layer of complexity.
+Before you know it we'll be deploying fully featured, dynamic web apps on virtual servers.
+But not today.
 We have to learn how to crawl before we can run an marathon.

 In this exercise we will start scratching the surface of html and css and build a small static web page - and deploy it on the internet for everybody to see.
-We'll also get a chance to practice some git-skills - an essential part of your skill-set.
+We'll also get a chance to practice some git-skills - an essential part of your skill-set as a developer.

 ** Note: *The following walk-through inspired by the step-by-step guide you can find on https://pages.github.com/* **